 - Geese: Meat; can also be used for feathers and down

-- Quail: Provide meat and eggs; require less space than chickens
+- Quail: Raising quail can provide meat and eggs; require less space than chickens

 - Rabbits: Meat; can be raise in a small space

-- Goats: Meat and milk; weed control and land clearing
+- Goats: Raising goats for meat and milk; weed control and land clearing

 - Sheep: Meat and milk; wool; relatively easy to raise